mblanco77/azure-docs/articles/private-link/private-endpoint-dns-scenarios.md

 ## 4. On-Prem direct resolution

-This Scenario shows an internal on-prem dns that resolves directly the private link endpoint, with an A dns record pointing to the IP in Azure (10.5.0.5)
+This scenario shows an internal on-prem dns that resolves directly the private link endpoint, with an A dns record pointing to the IP in Azure (10.5.0.5)

 ![On-prem direct resolution](media/private-endpoint-dns-scenarios/onpremdns-direct-resolution.png)

 ## 5. On-Prem with no DNS and forwarding to Azure

-This Scenario shows an on-prem network with no dns solution , that forwards the request to a custom DNS (10.5.0.254) deployed in Azure.
+This scenario shows an on-prem network with no local dns solution , that forwards the request to a custom DNS (10.5.0.254) deployed in Azure.

 ![On-prem no dns forward to azure](media/private-endpoint-dns-scenarios/onprem-nodns-forward-to-azure.png)